-LOW Q: Low A: NR C: NR High Q: High A: Low C: High
+Low Q: Low A: NR C: NR Medium Q: High A: Low C: High

-Low Q: Low A: Low C: Low
+Q: Low A: Low C: Low

-IR.MIR.KT.SlatT core records occur exclusively from 0-5m (Connor et al., 2004).
-An increase in emergence will result in an increased risk of desiccation and mortality of Saccharina latissima in shallow examples of the biotope.
+IR.MIR.KT.XKT & IR.MIR.KT.XKTX are shallow water biotopes, recorded predominantly from 0-5 m BCD.
+An increase in emergence will result in an increased risk of desiccation and mortality of the dominant kelp species (Laminaria hyperborea & Saccharina latissima).
 Removal of canopy forming kelps has also been shown to increase desiccation and mortality of the understory macro-algae (Hawkins & Harkin, 1985).
-Several mobile species such as sea urchins and brittle stars are likely to move away.
+Several mobile species such as sea urchins, brittle stars and feather stars are likely to move away.
 However, providing that suitable substrata are present, the biotope is likely to re-establish further down the shore within a similar emergence regime to that which existed previously.

 Sensitivity assessment.
 Resilience has been assessed as 'Low'.
-Resistance as 'High'.
-The sensitivity of this biotope to a change in emergence is considered as 'Low'.
+Resistance as 'Medium'.
+The sensitivity of this biotope to a change in emergence is considered as 'Medium'.

-Wave exposure changes High (local) O: High
+Wave exposure changes High (local) Q: High A: High C: High

-High Q: High A: High C: High High Q: High A: High C: High Not sensitive
+High Q: High A: High C: High Not sensitive